Seoul says U.S. and North Korea could reach deal on end-of-war declaration | The Japan Times

 North Korea’s Kim said in January that his country is “ready to re-open Kaesong industrial park and tours to Mount Kumgang without any preconditions or price.”

-Trump has touted his personal relationship with the young North Korean leader as key to securing a deal, saying ahead of his departure for Hanoi on Monday, that he believed he saw eye to eye with Kim and that they had developed “a very, very good relationship.”
+Beyond possible concessions, Trump has also touted his personal relationship with the young North Korean leader as key to securing a deal, saying ahead of his departure for Hanoi on Monday, that he believed he saw eye to eye with Kim and that they had developed “a very, very good relationship.”

 “I’m not in a rush.
 I don’t want to rush anybody,” Trump said, according to pool reports.